 Multitasking A natural question to ask is whether the extremely simple "press the button" user feedback mechanism we use in UDFS is sufficient for describing user preferences in a multitasking environment.
-To see the effect of UDFS in a multitasking environment, we conducted a small study (n = 8) similar to that of Section 4.1.
-Instead of several consecutive tasks, the user was asked to watch a 3D animation using Microsoft Internet Explorer while listening to MP3 music using Windows Media Player in compact mode with visualization.
+To see the effect of UDFS in a multitasking environment, we conducted a small study (n=8) similar to that of Section 4.2.
+Instead of several consecutive tasks, the user was asked to watch a 3D animation using the Microsoft Internet Explorer web browser while listening to MP3 music using Windows Media Player in compact mode with visualization.

-compared to Windows DVFS.
+Figure 9 shows the measured system power improvements compared to Windows DVFS.
 On average, the power consumption of the overall system is reduced by 29.5% and 55.1% for UDFS1 and UDFS2, respectively.
 Adding PDVS improves the average power savings to 58.6% and 75.7% for UDFS1 and UDFS2, respectively.
-Although these results are preliminary, combined with the results from the combined PowerPoint+MP3 task described in Section 4.1, they suggest that the simple feedback mechanism is sufficient in a multitasking environment.
+Although these results are preliminary, combined with the results from the combined PowerPoint+MP3 task described in Section 4.2, they suggest that the simple feedback mechanism is sufficient in a multitasking environment.
 It is clearly a better proxy of the user's satisfaction than the CPU utilization of the combined task pool.